-- New flying contract with United Airlines requires significant growth in Air Wisconsin’s pilot workforce which will produce rapid upgrades;
+- Recent flying agreement with United Airlines requires significant growth in Air Wisconsin’s pilot workforce which will produce rapid upgrades;

 - We plan to hire 450-500 pilots over the next two years

-- All pilots have a defined path to United through the United Career Pathway Program
+- All pilots have the opportunity for a defined path to United through the Career Pathway Program

 - $57,000 Signing Bonuses

 - 401(k) match up to 8% dependent on employee contribution regardless of Years of Service (including First Officers), which is the highest among regionals

 - Most generous health insurance benefits in the industry combined with only a 25% employee premium share